fairvotereform/rcv_cruncher/README.txt

 etc., etc.

 manifest.py:
-This file contains 'starter' contexts for crunch.py.
+This file contains election data for crunch.py.
 They contain the path of the raw ballot data, rules about the election (whether to truncate the ballot at the first overvote, or consecutive undervote).
 Defaults to the rules, and other starter stats are defined as functions in crunch.py

 TODO:
-Expand ability of parsers to retrive more metadata from ballot (e.g. voter id, precinct).

-Generalize to calculate stats about groups of elections

-Generalize to incorporate other sources besides ballot images
+- Further generalize to incorporate other sources besides ballot images

-Allow user to search for stats/elections to use
+- Allow user to search for stats/elections to use

-Improve cache-to-disk method to be simpler and more robust
-- lean on git status or os modified time
-- don't just blindly overwrite old file

-Meaningful file paths?
+- More flexibility in save decorator
+    - add ability to handle partials
+    - add ability to invalidate cache based on custom function (turn save into a function that returns a decorator)
+- Make it easier to create excerpts that do one particular thing